 3. Invest Your Money Gifts

-Decide how much you’ll keep in a savings account for emergency purposes, and what part of it to invest.
+Decide how much you’ll keep in your savings account for emergency purposes and how much to invest.
 Having emergency funds equivalent to 6 to 8 months’ worth of your salary is a good start.
-Put your emergency funds in an interest-bearing deposit account and don’t just keep it in a drawer or safe in your home.
+Put your emergency funds in an interest-bearing deposit account―don’t just keep it in a drawer or safe at home.

-4. Invest in Your Own Home
+4. Invest In Your Own Home

 5. Determine Your Investment Risk Appetite

 Different types of investments, such as unit trusts and mutual funds, have different levels of risks and returns.
 How much and what you invest in should be guided by your risk appetite and your investment goals.

 Risk appetite is the amount of risk and type of investment you’re willing to accept.
 It’s different from risk tolerance, which is the specific maximum risk you can take when making an investment.
 Your risk appetite and risk tolerance make up your risk profile.